 - Bookmark Windows 10 Errors Troubleshooting Hub for complete guides for various glitches, bugs, or errors.

-Have you, at any point, encountered The media could not be loaded, because the format is not supported error while trying to watch a video on the Internet?
+Have you, at any point, encountered The media could not be loaded, either because the server or network failed or because the format is not supported error while trying to watch a video on the Internet?

 Are you looking for a quick fix for this error?
 This tutorial got you covered!